 Language is important for the increased ability to deal with abstract concepts.
-Jerome Bruner argues that language can code stimuli and free an individual from the constraints of dealing only with appearances, to provide a more complex yet flexible cognition.
+Jerome Bruner (buy his books from Amazon) argues that language can code stimuli and free an individual from the constraints of dealing only with appearances, to provide a more complex yet flexible cognition.

 Bruner is poignant about language and how this affects cognition within this theory of sociocultural learning development.
 It is pertinent to any success of a child to identify the differences between adult language and the language used by children.
 With the child being younger, they need time to advance not only their conceptual learning but their language as well.
 Thus, teachers and parents alike are encouraged to envelop the scaffolding method of communication which is a strategy aimed to simplifying tasks within learning by making smaller steps, all leading to the final outcome.
 This aids in maintaining any frustration while keeping in mind what is important throughout the learning process.

 The use of words can aid the development of the concepts they represent and can remove the constraints of the “here and now” concept.
 Bruner views the infant as an intelligent and active problem solver from birth, with intellectual abilities basically similar to those of the mature adult.

 The teacher resources used should be focused on that of encouragement, aiding and allowing the student to uncover the main principles on their own.
 Communication between the learner and teacher is the key concept.
 Socratic learning is suggested as the best method of communication in this theoretical framework, as it allows the teacher to actively note any study skills the learner verbalises, their progression, their frustrations, and form a rubric of their current learning state based on the dialogue.